Burdock

 —Description— The hooked burrs of this large, handsome plant have been the play things of children for a very long time.

-Burdock contains inulin, a natural dietary fiber, and is also used to improve digestion.
+Burdock contains inulin, a natural dietary fiber, and is also used to improve .
 As a root vegetable, it possesses considerably stronger antioxidant activity than common vegetables and fruits.
 In fact, recent studies confirm that burdock has prebiotic properties that could improve health.

 —Cultivation— Burdock is a biennial native of Eurasia but now can be found growing throughout North America.
 It thrives in waste areas, by roadsides, and in damp ground.
 It has large, wavy, heart-shaped leaves and a stem that grows from three to six feet tall.
 The flowers are pint-to-purple globes and are followed in the autumn by a brown seed head with numerous prickly hooks.
 Burdock's deep, slender taproot is ten to thirty inches long and has a dark outer skin.